oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     ![Wallet password](images/wallet-password.png =50%x*  "Wallet password")

-    Click on the **Download** button and extract the wallet zip file to the folder of your choice.
-We will be using this folder in future labs of this workshop.
+    Click on the **Download** button.

+    Extract the wallet zip file to the folder of your choice.
+We will be using this **wallet folder** in future labs of this workshop.

 ## Task 5: One-way TLS connection to Oracle Autonomous Database for wallet-less connections

-> **Note:**  This Task is optional and is required if you plan to use a wallet-less connection with Autonomous Database using Python.
+> **Note:**  This Task is required if you plan to use a wallet-less connection with Autonomous Database using Python or .
+NET.
 Otherwise, you can still connect to Autonomous Database using the wallet downloaded in the previous Task.

 1. One-way TLS connection to Oracle Autonomous Database